matt1187/unified_tektool/README.md

 # how to
 Unified Tektool  use auto-detection of flash type and have memory-write-protect.
 (Erase, program, zero-fill works only at base address 0x1000000)
 Tektool works with command line in cmd from windows or terminal of linux.
+Pleas switch Protection swith to *unprotected* and power up.
+Device show no life, it is OK.
+Don't forgot switch it back to  *protected* after successful flash/read.

 ![faster_program, but yet too slow(without 0xFFcommando)](https://github.com/user-attachments/assets/afbe8051-3cee-4a15-90a0-46fe7c8aa6b6)

 - Flash identify `tektool -i -b 0x1000000 -l 0x10`